sophiaju/comp462_hw/README.md

 ### I ran everything from the src directory

+First, `pip install biopython` at the command line

 ## To get results for Q1.a):
 1. run `get_boundaries.sh input.file output.file strand_code`\
 exact command I used is:\